HouseCrafter: Lifting Floorplans to 3D Scenes with 2D Diffusion Model: Conclusion

 \section{Conclusion}

-In this work, we present HouseCrafter, a pipeline that transforms 2D floorplans into detailed 3D spaces.
+In this work, we presented HouseCrafter, a model that can transform 2D floorplans into detailed 3D scenes.
 We generate dense RGB-D images autoregressively and fuse them into a 3D mesh.
 Our key innovation is an image-based diffusion model that produces multiview-consistent RGB-D images guided by floorplan and reference RGB-D images.
-This capability enables the generating of house-scale 3D scenes with high-quality geometry and texture, surpassing previous approaches which could only generate scenes at the room scale.
+This capability enables the generation of house-scale 3D scenes with high-quality geometry and texture, empowering downstream applications in other domains.